pcmathias/MSACL-intermediate-R-course/README.md

 - Install the latest version of R by choosing the closest CRAN mirror here at https://cran.r-project.org/mirrors.html and downloading the version for your operating system
 - Install the latest version of RStudio Desktop at https://www.rstudio.com/products/rstudio/download/#download
 - Open RStudio and confirm you are able to install packages by running `install.packages("tidyverse", dependencies = TRUE)`
+- Install LaTeX on your system from the following website: https://miktex.org/download
 - Go to Github at https://github.com and sign up for an account (if you don't have one already)

 - Please make an effort to complete the following Introduction to GitHub: https://services.github.com/on-demand/intro-to-github/